 Skin Cancer Treatment Options

-The important thing is to contact your doctor or Dr. Isaac in Washington, DC immediately for a consultation if you feel that you are showing symptoms of any of these conditions.
+The important thing is to contact your doctor or MI Skin Dermatology in Washington, DC immediately for a consultation if you feel that you are showing symptoms of any of these conditions.
 After surgery, it is important to carefully check your skin regularly for recurrences, and you should visit your doctor regularly for routine exams.